-The Company's income tax expense and effective tax rate were \$10.3 million and (48.2)%, respectively, for the year ended December 31, 2022 compared to income tax expense and an effective tax rate of \$18.9 million and 82.5%, respectively, for the year ended December 31, 2021.
-The change in the effective tax rate was primarily driven by the Company having a pre-tax loss for the year ended December 31, 2022, as compared to pre-tax income for the year ended December 31, 2021.
+The Company's income tax benefit and effective tax rate were \$1.0 million and 0.9%, respectively, for the year ended December 31, 2023 compared to income tax expense and an effective tax rate of \$10.3 million and (48.2)%, respectively, for the year ended December 31, 2022.
+The change in the effective tax rate was primarily due to the relative size of our permanent differences in relation to the pre-tax loss in the respective periods, as well as the recognition of a previously unrecognized tax benefit at one of the Company's foreign subsidiaries during the year ended December 31, 2023.